 She is looking forward to continuing to serve NYC Wahoos as Events Committee co-chair.

 Mark Weber (CLAS ’91)

 Lorna Zhen graduated from UVA in 2007 with a B.A. in History and Economics and a minor in Art History.
-Lorna is the Secretary of the Board.
 Following Charlottesville, she attended law school at Boston University School of Law, graduating in 2010.
 After spending a hippie year in Oregon, Lorna moved to New York City in 2011.
-She currently serves as an Staff Attorney for the New York Legal Assistance Group representing domestic violence victims in family litigation in New York City.
+She currently serves as a Supervising Attorney for the New York Legal Assistance Group representing domestic violence victims in family litigation in New York City.

 As a Board Member for the Virginia Club of New York for the past eight years, she helped found the new Hoos Hungry Affinity group which has organized restaurant and food tasting and cooking events and serves as the the Club’s President.
 Her favorite Virginia Club events include Soup Kitchen, Hoos New to New York, Mr. Jefferson’s Spring Party, and Mr. Jefferson’s Holiday Party.
 Lorna spends her free time illustrating, experimenting with recipes, visiting museums, and endlessly redecorating her apartment.